Royal Rose Chicories

 The Edible Flower

 Radicchio Castelfranco has a yellowish-cream leaf with red speckles.
 This beautiful, tender, lettuce-like ball unfolds like a rose.
 It is grown with the first frost.
 Delicate and fragile Castelfranco plants are harvested with a taproot and brought under a tented or roofed enclosure where they enjoy much humidity and little light.
-This radicchio is also known as a winter flower and is only available from November to March.
+This radicchio is also known as a winter flower and is only available seasonally.